HadrienG/tutorials/unix/first_steps.md

 `cd ngs_course_data [enter]`

 Now use the pwd command to check your location in the directory hierarchy.

+Change again the directory to `Module_Unix`

 **ls**
 List the contents of a directory To find out what are the contents of the current directory type **ls** [enter] The ls command lists the contents of your current directory, this includes files and directories You should see that there are several other directories.